 The Force 29 comes with a useful ‘recommended sag’ sticker next to the shock.
-The recommended percentages range from 23–28 percent, which are slightly lower than some recommendations, but as the Force 29 has a progressive linkage ratio, the sag percentage at the shock will be lower than the true sag at the rear wheel.
+The recommended percentages range from 23 to 28 per cent, which are slightly lower than some recommendations, but as the Force 29 has a progressive linkage ratio, the sag percentage at the shock will be lower than the true sag at the rear wheel.

 GT Force 29 Expert specifications